vsevkayf/hasa/maayan.md

 permalink: /maayan/
 ---

-Mrs. Yitshak-Sade serves as a Chief Scientific Officer at the Soroka clinical research center
+Dr. Maayan Yitshak-Sade serves as a Chief Scientific Officer at the Soroka clinical research center.

-and currently completing her doctoral thesis at Ben Gurion University.

 Maayan&#39;s research focuses on environmental epidemiology.